andykimchris/andykimchris/README.md

 - 📫 How to reach me: ... `andy at hey dot com`
 - ⚡ Fun fact: ...In a previous life, I was a dinosaur.

-### Goals for 2023 💪:
+### Goals for 2025 💪:

-Find a new tech community to love.
-Meet the Linux geeks of the country.
+Master GO, LGTM stack, K8s/Istio/HC.
-Develop production-grade services in Havana,Cuba.
+Develop production-grade services.

 ### Connect with Me 🔗